 One way to tell who the AI domination players are or will be is to look at the number of acquisitions of AI startups by the big players.
 Google appears to be leading this list with 11 acquisitions.
-Apple is in the second position with 7.
-See the chart below from our friends at Statista.
+Apple is in second position with 7.

 One of the major threads throughout Google I/O, Google’s major developer event, was AI.
 Little by little, AI has been showing up in Google products and services and this trend will likely continue.
 Based on Google’s CEO, Sundar Pichai recent public appearances, artificial intelligence appears to be a major ambition of the company.
 Google announced it’s next generation of their TPU (Tensor Processing Units).
 These chips are supposed to speed up machine learning tasks.
 Another indication of Google’s commitment to AI was reported by TechCrunch who stated that Google has started an AI-focused Venture Capital Program.